The practice operates at three locations:

 - Coronory Heart Disease

 If you have suffered a problem with coronary heart disease (CHD) then we try to look after you as well as possible.
 We have a dedicated clinic where a senior nurse with special training in heart disease checks that you are doing well.
-Dr Earnshaw is the CHD lead for Wakefield District PCT and has developed an interest in this area of medicine.
+Dr Earnshaw is the CHD lead for Wakefield CCG and has developed an interest in this area of medicine.
 The Practice checks regularly that our CHD patients are all on the correct medicine eg aspirin, that their cholesterol and blood pressure is well controlled and that they are encouraged not to smoke.

 - Non-NHS Examinations